ahgperrin/DerivativesTools/README.md

 ```
 The results is :
 ![](https://github.com/ahgperrin/DerivativesTools/blob/master/examples/iron_condor.png?raw=true)

+### graphs_greeks
+This module allow you to plot greeks sensitivity regarding four types
+of market move :
+- Spot
+- Volatility
+- Time
+- Rates

+Let's make an example with the iron condor strategy that we have seen in the last part
+and compute what is the sensibility of this strategy regarding spot move

 ### vol_structure
 Given the same datas as for example in bs_pricer implied_solver.
 With this module you can interpolate, and plot smile and surface.